MarinaShmovganets/lighthouse/docs/v8-perf-faq.md

-From the Lighthouse project's perspective, the current passing threshold for FID is quite lenient but more importantly, the percentile-of-record for FID (75th percentile) is not sufficient for detecting issues and the 95th percentile is a much stronger indicator of problematic interactions for this metric.
-We encourage user-centric teams to focus on the 95th percentile of all input delays (not just the first) in their field data in order to identify and address problems that surface just 10% of the time.
+From the Lighthouse project's perspective, the current passing threshold for FID is quite lenient but more importantly, the percentile-of-record for FID (75th percentile) is not sufficient for detecting issues.
+The 95th percentile is a much stronger indicator of problematic interactions for this metric.
+We encourage user-centric teams to focus on the 95th percentile of all input delays (not just the first) in their field data in order to identify and address problems that surface just 5% of the time.

 \*Aside: The [Chrome 91 FID change for double-tap-to-zoom](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/speed/metrics_changelog/2021_05_fid.md)